 1.9 Required Reporting

-During the SEAL program, the Boards must track the information listed below and submit the SEAL Monthly Monitoring form to report on the number of students registered and participating to VR.
+During the SEAL program, the Boards must track the information listed below and submit the SEAL Monthly Progress report to report on the number of students registered and participating to VR.
 Boards should begin submitting the Monthly Progress report in May, following the Board Program Description.
 Boards should submit the Monthly Progress Report by the 15th of every month for the program duration.

 By the 30th day following the program end date, but in no event later than September 30th following the program end date, Boards must submit a Program Summary report that includes: